Bread Salad with Tomatoes and Feta

 - 1/3 cup sheep’s milk feta Add to list

-In a small saucepan, heat the pomegranate juice over high heat.
-Reduce the juice by simmering it until it becomes a thickened “molasses."
+In a small saucepan, heat pomegranate juice over high heat.
+Reduce juice by simmering it until it becomes a thickened “molasses."
 (Skip this step if using bottled pomegranate molasses).

-Cut the grilled bread into medium-sized cubes.
-Mix in a bowl with the tomatoes, cucumber, olives, Romaine, parsley and mint.
+Cut grilled bread into medium-sized cubes.
+Mix in a bowl with tomatoes, cucumbers, olives, Romaine, parsley and mint.

-In a small bowl, whisk together the lemon juice, olive oil and 1 tablespoon of the pomegranate “molasses.”
-Pour over the salad, add salt and pepper to taste, and top with the feta.
+In a small bowl, whisk together lemon juice, olive oil and 1 tablespoon of the pomegranate “molasses.”
+Pour over the salad.
+Add salt and pepper to taste, and top with the feta.

 Recipe by, PCC Cooks instructor